 Effective prevention approaches range from cognitive training to Social Influence models, from youth-led approaches to School Climate Change.
 These are all reasonable frameworks that offer an assumption, explanation or a theory as to the root causes of problematic drug use and what strategies will have a positive effect on our children.
 Drug education, however is rarely based on what works, but instead, on stakeholder agendas.

-Zionsville School District’s decision, like the policies in many other schools around the country, is a backwards step for which kids and communities will pay.
+Ohio’s decision, like the policies in many other schools around the country, is a backwards step for which kids and communities will pay.

 Instead of attempting to shame or scare children into abstinence at all costs, we need to do everything to ensure their safety and prevent problematic drug use.
 RSDT is not the way.

 Jerry Otero, MA (aka Mista Oh) is the founder and chief troublemaker at cre8tivetyouthink.org.
 Trained as a psychologist, he has served as the youth policy manager at Drug Policy Alliance, assistant director of helpline and family services at the Partnership for Drugfree Kids and supervisor of NYC public high school drug education programs.
+He currently is the is the coordinator of the Young Injecting Drug Users program at St. Ann’s Corner of Harm Reduction in the South Bronx.